-Kribensis Cichlid (Pelvicachromis Pulcher) Fish Species Profile & Care Guide
+Kribensis Cichlid (Pelvicachromis Pulcher) Species Profile & Care Guide

 Kribensis Cichlids are beautiful, friendly, peaceful, and very easy to care for.
 Their unique colour pattern and relatively high activity level make them an excellent member of the community aquarium.
 However, it is not advisable to keep them with very vigorous or large species as they are generally a shy and withdrawing fish.
 These fish have a unique appearance with a variety of eye-popping colours.